umich-brcf-bioinf/Jacquard/doc/implementation_details.rst

  * Add a new class named for the variant caller; define a claim method to recognize and claim VCF files.
  * Add the new variant caller class to *variant_caller_factory*.

-.. note:: The variant caller should have no dependencies on other packages
+..note:: The variant caller should have no dependencies on other packages
          (except utils and vcf) and classes should only refer to variant callers through *variant_caller_factory* (except tests).

 How to add a new command:
 ^^^^^^^^^^^^^^^^^^^^^^^^^